nodejs/nodejs.dev/src/documentation/0013-node-output-to-cli/index.md

 console.log('\x1b[33m%s\x1b[0m', 'hi!')
 ```

-You can try that in the Node REPL, and it will print `hi!` in yellow.
+You can try that in the Node.js REPL, and it will print `hi!` in yellow.

 However, this is the low-level way to do this.
 The simplest way to go about coloring the console output is by using a library.
 [Chalk](https://github.com/chalk/chalk) is such a library, and in addition to coloring it also helps with other styling facilities, like making text bold, italic or underlined.